Mbour, Senegal: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you go to Mbour in September, you will notice that it can be very hot.
-Expect it to rain about a third of the time.
+Traveling to Mbour in June, you will notice that it dry with little rain.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: